ninchistudios/DCS_Missions/OpOligarch/README.md

 ### SOP

 * Do not change aircraft loadouts
-* destroyed SCM assets take 5 missions to replenish
+* destroyed SCM assets take 5 missions to replenish - be careful with your jets and protect the ships.
 * Default Aircraft BORTs:
   * Psycho: 101 SKANK1
   * Dudrounds: 102 SKANK2